 How to qualify for free cell phone service

-The government program that provides low-income people - including those with disabilities - with free or discounted cell phone service is called Lifeline.
-The program is funded through a small charge on every wireless bill, called the Universal Service Fund fee.
+The government program Lifeline provides low-income people-including those with disabilities-with free or discounted cell phone service.
+The program is funded by a small fee called the Universal Service Fund fee, which is charged on every wireless bill.

 There are a number of ways that people with a disability can qualify for the Lifeline program.
 You automatically qualify if you meet one of these requirements: